 - The axis is tilted at a 23.5° angle away from the Sun during winter in the Northern Hemisphere; it’s the opposite in the summer.

-In one year, Earth revolves completely around the Sun while rotating on an invisible axis, like a tilted, spinning top.
+Think of the Earth like a tilted, spinning top!
+In one year, Earth revolves completely around the Sun while rotating on an invisible axis.